 - Digestive problems: Over consumption can cause diarrhea, bloating, gas and abdominal cramps.
 Some people are also sensitive to bitter gourd seeds (2).

 - Toxicity: Bitter gourd contains hepatotoxinsiXToxic chemical substances damaging the liver. , which can cause toxicity in some people.
 (3).
 The seeds of bitter gourd are surrounded by toxic red arils (2).

 - Risk of miscarriage: According to the International Journal of Scientific Research and Reviews, excessive consumption of bitter melon can disturb the uterus and lead to early labor or miscarriage.
 Also, the bitter taste of the vegetable can create pulsationsiXRhythmic throbbing or beating. in the tummy and womb (4).

 1. Is it safe to drink bitter gourd juice during pregnancy?

 According to the International Journal of Scientific Research and Reviews, drinking bitter gourd juice might induce contractions.
 It could even cause bleeding during pregnancy (4).

 2. Are bitter gourd seeds edible?

 You should avoid bitter gourd seeds during pregnancy, especially if you have a G6PD (Glucose-6-phosphate dehydrogenase) deficiency.
-As mentioned earlier, the seeds contain a chemical known as vicine that could lead to favism in those having the G6PD deficiency.
-It is known to cause anemia, fever, headache, stomach pain and can also lead to coma in some (14).
+The seeds contain a chemical known as vicine that could lead to favism in those having the G6PD deficiency.
+It is known to cause anemia, fever, headache, stomach pain and can also lead to coma in some (5).